In our study of Ezra chapter five, we see how the remnant of God's people decided to listen and obey God even in the face of opposition.

 At the end of chapter four, we saw that the work on the temple had been halted because of a decree by King Artaxerxes.
 During this time, the exiles had went to their own places and built their own houses.
 Haggai and Zechariah were prophets that God sent to get them back to rebuilding the temple.
 (If you have not done so, it would be a good time to study the books of those prophets.)

-Then Zerubbabel son of Shealtiel and Jeshua son of Jozadak set to work to rebuild the house of God in Jerusalem.
-And the prophets of God were with them, helping them.
+Then Z'rubavel the son of Sh'alti'el and Yeshua the son of Yotzadak began rebuilding the house of God in Yerushalayim; with them were the prophets of God, helping them.

 The political (Zerubbabel) and religious (Jeshua) leaders listened to the prophets and went back to work on the rebuilding of the temple.